 d.
 Any established alert and notification procedures for mobilizing identified essential contractor service personnel;

 e.
-The approach for communicating expectations to contractor employees regarding their roles and responsibilities; and
+The approach for communicating expectations to contractor employees regarding their roles and responsibilities during a crisis; and

 f.
 Procedures for notifying the contracting officer and the Government Task Order Manager as expeditiously as possible in the event the contractor anticipates not being able to provide essential contractor services.
 The Contractor shall use its best efforts and cooperate with the Government in the Government's efforts to maintain the continuity of operations.

-The contractor shall submit the Continuation of Essential Contractor Services Plan in accordance with CDRL A005.
+The contractor shall submit the Continuation of Essential Contractor Services Plan IAW CDRL A005.

-5.12.2 Continuity Facilities for PMA 274 Continued Operations (Priced Option)

-The contractor shall provide Continuity Facilities in the event that PMA-274 personnel are unable to occupy their normal facilities either through localized acts of nature, accidents, technological, attack-related emergencies or situations that disrupt normal operations.
-A limited number of PMA-274 personnel will need to reconstitute in a “Continuity Facility” to continue operations.
-Continuity Facility requirements include:

-a.
-Off-base facilities for twelve (12) PMA 274 personnel (civilian, military and contractor) that work aboard NAS Patuxent River

-1. Two (2) offices with secure and un-secure telephone service and access to: information systems (including NMCI), copiers, and facsimile equipment.

-2. Ten (10) workstations with telephone service and appropriate access to: information systems (including NMCI), copiers, and facsimile equipment.

-3. Access to SIPRNET with a classified computer in a secure location.

-4. A conference room for meetings of 15 personnel that includes the following capabilities:

-a) secure and un-secure telephone service

-b) video tele-conference

-c) NMCI access

-5.12.3 Continuity Facilities Exercises

-The contractor shall support annual exercises, one day in duration, to demonstrate the effectiveness of continuing PMA 274 operations at the designated facility.

-5.13 Personnel Placement
+5.11 Personnel Placement

-The contractor shall provide personnel to perform services in accordance with sub-contractor agreements to include the provisions for agreements on providing support within specific functional areas.
-The contractor shall identify qualified candidates to the TOM for “new” positions within 10 working days of being notified by the TOM that the position is required.
-The contractor shall identify qualified candidates to the TOM for “backfills” of existing positions within 5 working days of the position being vacated.
-If the contractor that normally provides the support for the position does not meet these deadlines, then the position shall be open to the prime contractor and all sub-contractors and the TOM shall be notified by the prime contractor, within 5 working days of qualified candidates.

-5.13.1 Personnel Gain/Loss Report
+5.11.1 Personnel Gain/Loss Report

 The contractor shall submit a Personnel Gain/Loss Report for all employees (including sub-contractors) requiring access to Government IT systems.
 Submittals are required within (10) ten days of gain or loss of employee(s) that had or will access Government IT systems.
-The Personnel Gain/Loss Report shall be submitted in accordance with CDRL A006.
+The Personnel Gain/Loss Report shall be submitted IAW CDRL A006.

-5.14 Performance Self-Assessment
+5.12 Performance Self-Assessment

-The contractor shall perform a monthly self-assessment using the Quality Assurance Surveillance Plan (QASP), Exhibit X. The contractor shall submit the Monthly QASP Self Assessment in accordance with CDRL A007.
+The contractor shall perform a monthly self-assessment using the Quality Assurance Surveillance Plan (QASP), Attachment 1.
+The contractor shall submit the Monthly QASP Self Assessment IAW CDRL A007.

-5.15 Material Purchases
+5.13 Material Purchases

-As required, the contractor shall provide or procure materials/services including but not limited to office supplies, copying/reproduction, special packaging and shipping, specific software and uniforms for personnel assigned to the Security Response Team (SRT) in support of the tasks herein.
-The contractor shall provide estimates in advance and authorization by the TOM is required prior to the purchase.
+It will be necessary for the contractor to have a material funding allocation (CLIN) to immediately respond to system development requirements, system failures, and system operation requirements.

+All material requirements will be approved as follows: For a material requirement whose unit price is valued at $3,000 and below no prior approval is required: valued over $3,000 COR validation that the material is allowable is required.
+No material with a unit cost of $250,000 or greater may be procured under the contract.
+No material procurement with a total value of $650,000 or greater may be procured under this contract.
+For further guidance see Section H clause 5252.242-9515.
+Material requirements are projected to consist of the following:

+List of Types of Allowable Materials: (to be specified in each contract)

+The contractor shall provide all materials, parts, tools, components, and subsystems necessary to manufacture, fabricate, operate, maintain, test, integrate or complete any requirement of this contract.
+Any Information Technology (IT) material purchased shall have prior IT approval in accordance with the Clinger-Cohen Act of 1996.

+It will be necessary for the contractor to have a material funding allocation (CLIN) to immediately respond to program requirements.
+All incidental material purchases will be in accordance with the PBSOW.
+For all material requirements, prior COR approval is required.

-5.16 Work Locations
+5.14 Work Locations